Dancing in the Moonlight (It's Caught Me in Its Spotlight): Covers

 The Smashing Pumpkins covered the song for various live performances, turning the originally upbeat, overlaid melody of the original into a slow paced acoustic tune; it was recorded as B-side of the single "Disarm".
 British indie pop singer-songwriter Diana Vickers covered the song as the first of several covers used as teasers leading up to the release of her second studio album.

 In 2012 the English indie rock band Alt-J released a mash up of "Dancing in the Moonlight" for the compilation album, The Saturday Sessions from The Dermot O'Leary Show.
 Later it was recorded at Spotify Studios NYC and released as part of their Spotify Singles project in 2017.

 In 2017 British singer Josh Dally released a reworked acoustic ballad version of the song.

+The American band Cannons released a dream pop-inspired cover in November 2023 as the final track on their Heartbeat Highway album.

 In commercials

 In 2005, this song was used as part of an advertising campaign to launch Magners Irish Cider in the UK.

 In 2021, this song was used in an advertisement for Specsavers hearing aids in the UK.